novoda/android-demos/LeftNavBarExample/README.md

-Make sure to link LeftNavBarlibrary to the LeftNavBarExample project!
+Make sure to link LeftNavBarLibrary to the LeftNavBarExample project!